 Company further integrates ESG into strategy to enhance business resilience

-(1) Includes scope 1 and 2 emissions from operated facilities.
+(1) Includes scope 1 and 2 emissions from operated facilities (see Definitions section).
 Uses a 2019 baseline.
-For more details, see the Definitions section of our ESG targets news release.

 In addition to its 2030 climate & GHG emissions target, Cenovus’s long-term ambition is to reach net zero emissions by 2050.

 The company’s 2030 ESG targets and long-term net zero emissions ambition were established through a rigorous process that involved work with external ESG consultants and included robust scenario analysis.
 The work examined additional actions that could be integrated into the company’s business plan and long-term strategy to further improve ESG performance.
 The assessment indicated that Cenovus has several options it can pursue to achieve the 2030 targets.
 The company is now conducting further analysis of the various opportunities available and expects to provide more information later in the year as part of the disclosure for its normal course business planning.
 These opportunities are anticipated to align with the priorities outlined in its current five-year business plan.

 Governments around the world are supporting the transition to a lower-carbon future by introducing increasingly stringent climate-related policies and creating incentives for emissions-reduction solutions.
 Companies that fail to adapt will face growing carbon-related risks, while those that act now will position themselves for long-term business resilience.
 That’s why Cenovus is focused on demonstrating equally strong financial, operational and ESG performance.

 “A global transition to a lower-carbon future is underway and Cenovus intends to be a part of that future,” said Pourbaix.
 “This is a complex challenge and requires exploring multiple options and opportunities.
 Our culture of innovation and sustainability leadership at Cenovus, alongside our relentless focus on cost management and operational excellence will support us in determining the best actions to pursue.”